 - Ballet dancer salaries vary significantly, from $14,500 to over $256,500 annually, influenced by experience, location, and company prestige.

-- Entry-level dancers typically struggle to earn more than $30,000, while experienced dancers in major companies may earn upwards of $100,000, highlighting the importance of career progression.
+- Entry-level dancers typically struggle to earn more than $30,000, while experienced dancers in major companies may earn upwards of $100,000.
+This highlights the importance of career progression.

-- Freelance ballet dancers face income variability and financial instability, often relying on supplementary income sources like teaching or performing in different genres to manage their finances.
+- Freelance ballet dancers face income variability and financial instability.
+They often rely on supplementary income sources to manage their finances, such as teaching or performing in different genres.

 Dancer Level | Annual Salary Range | Location | Typical Income Sources | Factors Influencing Income |